jlu5/SupyPlugins/NoTrigger/README.md

 ...
 ```

-Boom.
 Problem solved, right?

-Well, almost.
+Almost.
 Some bots will also respond to their nick!

 ```
 <evilperson> !echo bot2: echo bot3: echo i lost the game!